Ashley Clarke: Later career

 Clarke retired from the Diplomatic Service in 1962 and devoted himself to numerous cultural and artistic activities.
 He was chairman of the British–Italian Society and of the Royal Academy of Dancing, a governor of the BBC and of the British Institute of Recorded Sound (now the British Library Sound Archive), and served many other organisations.
 In 1967, however, he dedicated himself to Venice after the serious flooding in November 1966.
 He and others founded the Italian Art and Archives Rescue Fund which in 1971 became the Venice in Peril Fund of which Clarke was vice-chairman 1970–83 and president 1983–94.
 He was also an early member of the General Committee of Save Venice Inc., a sister organization of the Venice in Peril Fund, and the secretary-general of Europa Nostra 1969–70.

 Honours

-Clarke was appointed CMG in 1946, knighted KCMG in the Queen's Birthday Honours of 1952 and raised to GCMG in the New Year Honours of 1962.
-He was given the additional knighthood of GCVO in 1961 on the occasion of the Queen's state visit to Italy.
+Clarke was appointed a Companion of the Order of Saint Michael and Saint George (CMG) in the 1946 New Year Honours, promoted to Knight Commander of the Order (KCMG) in the 1952 Birthday Honours and further promoted to Knight Grand Cross of the Order (GCMG) in the 1962 New Year Honours.
+He was given the additional knighthood of Knight Grand Cross of the Royal Victorian Order (GCVO) in 1961 on the occasion of the Queen's state visit to Italy.
 He was awarded the Pietro Torta Prize by the Ateneo Veneto for service to conservation in Venice.
 He was Knight Grand Cross of the Order of Merit of the Italian Republic, Knight Grand Cross of the Order of St Gregory the Great, cavaliere di San Marco (Knight of St Mark) and freeman of the city of Venice.